Central phone number

 The introduction of a new ERP system always has the goal of working better, faster and more efficiently in the future - so there are always high expectations behind it.
 However, it should not be forgotten that such a change always represents a profound change in existing work processes.
 Below, we have compiled a few small tips that, in our opinion and experience, are worth considering in advance.

-What are your goals behind the goals?
+What are your strategic goals behind the technical goals?

 Strategy first!
 Often, the main reasons for choosing a new system are technical in nature- for example, missing interfaces, missing evaluation options and so on.
 However, the strategic goal is often neglected.
 Take a step back and reconsider the goals you actually want to achieve.
 How should the system help you position your company strategically?
 How can the system relieve you and, of course, your employees of your daily tasks so that you can focus primarily on the development of the company?
 Will the new system lead to improved transparency of your processes?
 Will you be able to better control the state of your company in terms of customers, finances, controlling, inventory or production?
 Define these actual goals for yourself and your company.